-Twitter is a unique social media platform, with a plethora of advertising opportunities for e-commerce brands.
+Twitter is a unique social media platform, with a plethora of advertising opportunities for brands.

 Advertisers can utilise a variety of different formats and targeting options, while also engaging organically with new prospects and existing customers.